EduardoRodriguesF/form-validation/README.md

 Or, you can quickly open it on [Codepen](https://codepen.io/eduaaado/pen/YzWZGjb).

 ## 📜 License
-This project is under [MIT License](https://github.com/EduardoRodriguesF/form-validation/blob/main/LICENSE).
+This project is under the [MIT License](https://github.com/EduardoRodriguesF/form-validation/blob/main/LICENSE).